 🔄

-Ultimate Guide to Chastity Cage Ring Sizes
+How to Choose the Right Chastity Cage Ring Size

-Ultimate Guide to Chastity Cage Ring Sizes
+How to Choose the Right Chastity Cage Ring Size

-Choosing the right chastity base ring size can feel like a mix of science, art, and—let’s be honest—a little bit of guesswork.
+At Lockd, we know that choosing the right chastity base ring size can feel like a mix of science, art, and—let’s be honest—a little bit of guesswork.
 If you’ve ever ordered a ring that looked right but left you walking funny for the rest of the day, you’re not alone.
 Almost every long-term wearer has a story about their "first wrong ring," and many view it as a significant milestone.

 Why Ring Size Matters

-If the chastity cage is the star of the show, the base ring is the stage that holds everything together.
+If the chastity cage is the star of the show, the base cock ring is the stage that holds everything together.
 Its job is simple: keep the device secure while allowing your body to function normally.
 But that simplicity is precisely what makes base ring sizing so crucial.

 1. The Purpose of the Ring